The Enemies of Books

 The Old Clock Book: A History of Dials, Clocks, Watches and More

-N. Hudson Moore (1857-1927) was the penname of Hannah Woodbridge Hudson, who, in person went by the nickname Nannie.
+by N. Hudson Moore Purchase through Amazon N. Hudson Moore (1857-1927) was the penname of Hannah Woodbridge Hudson, who, in person went by the nickname Nannie.
 In London, her books were published under the name Mrs. Hannah Woodbridge Hudson Moore.
-She was a passionate antiquarian and knowledgeable about furniture and design, and wrote numerous volumes about her enthusiasms, including The Lace Book (1905), The Old Furniture Book (1903), The Collector’s Manual (1906), and Delftware, Dutch and English (1908).
-She also wrote children’s stories and stories about flowers, including Flower Fables and Fancies (1904).
-She died in Boston on October 1, 1927.
+She was a passionate antiquarian and knowledgeable about furniture and design, and wrote numerous volumes… Continue reading The Old Clock Book: A History of Dials, Clocks, Watches and More

 The Rise of the Book Plate: An Exemplative of the Art

-Bookplates were made to denote ownership and hopefully steer the volume back to the rightful shelf if borrowed.
+by W. G. Bowdoin, Introduction by Henry Blackwell Purchase through Amazon Bookplates were made to denote ownership and hopefully steer the volume back to the rightful shelf if borrowed.
 They often contained highly stylized writing, drawings, coat of arms, badges or other images of interest to the owner.
-Theearliest known form of a bookplate originates from roughly 1390 BCE, in Egypt.
-They became popular throughout Europe during the Middle Ages, and since have appeared throughout the world, being especially popular in larger personal libraries and book lending societies.
+Theearliest known form of a bookplate originates… Continue reading The Rise of the Book Plate: An Exemplative of the Art

 The Amenities of Book Collecting

-The Amenities of Book Collecting is a unique compilation of literary history, autobiography, travel writing, and, of course, the history of book collecting.
-Through these essays and reflections, Newton presents his own travels, collecting goals and expeditions, relationships, and interests as an introduction, for the layman and budding collector alike, to the surprisingly wide world and art of serious book collecting.
+by A. Edward Newton with a new introduction by Katherine Mead-Brewer The Amenities of Book Collecting is a unique compilation of literary history, autobiography, travel writing, and, of course, the history of book collecting.
+Through these essays and reflections, Newton presents his own travels, collecting goals and expeditions, relationships, and interests as an introduction, for the… Continue reading The Amenities of Book Collecting

 Collecting Old Books: Percy Fitzgerald’s The Book Fancier

-It takes one to know one’ is true of avid readers, and certainly of bibliophiles who are acquainted with Percy Fitzgerald, a man who enjoyed writing about old books as much as he did reading them.
-His observations and prejudices about his favorites will inevitably start a conversation with those who agree or disagree with him, as he reaches out from the page to grab the hand of fellow browsers to sit and talk for a while.
+Purchase through Amazon | Purchase on CreateSpace It takes one to know one’ is true of avid readers, and certainly of bibliophiles who are acquainted with Percy Fitzgerald, a man who enjoyed writing about old books as much as he did reading them.
+His observations and prejudices about his favorites will inevitably start a conversation… Continue reading Collecting Old Books: Percy Fitzgerald’s The Book Fancier

 A Definitive Commentary on Bookplates: Edward Gordon Craig’s Nothing, or The Bookplate